-The effects of climate change create financial risks to our business.
-For example, the effects of climate change could disrupt our operations by impacting the availability and cost of materials needed for manufacturing, exacerbate existing risks to our supply chain and increase insurance and other operating costs.
+The effects of climate change create financial and operational risks to our business.
+For example, the effects of climate change could impact the availability and cost of materials needed for manufacturing, exacerbate existing risks to our supply chain and increase insurance and other operating costs.
 These factors may impact our decisions to construct new facilities or maintain existing facilities in areas most prone to physical climate risks.
 We could also face indirect financial risks passed through the supply chain and disruptions that could result in increased prices for our products and the resources needed to produce them.

 Increased public awareness and concern regarding global climate change has resulted in more regulations designed to reduce greenhouse gas emissions.
-These regulations tend to be implemented under global, national and sub-national climate objectives or policies, and target the global warming potential ("GWP") of refrigerants, equipment energy efficiency, and the combustion of fossil fuels as a heating source.
+These regulations tend to target the global warming potential ("GWP") of refrigerants, equipment energy efficiency, and the combustion of fossil fuels.
 Many of our products consume energy and use refrigerants.
-Regulations which seek to reduce greenhouse gas emissions present a risk to our global products business, predominantly our HVAC business, if we do not adequately prepare our product portfolio.
-As a result, we have and may be in the future required to make increased research and development and other capital expenditures to improve our product portfolio in order to meet new regulations and standards.
+Regulations which seek to reduce greenhouse gas emissions present a risk to our global products business, predominantly our HVAC business, if we do not adequately prepare and refresh our product portfolio.
+As a result, we have and may in the future be required to make increased research and development and other capital expenditures to meet new regulations and standards.
 Further, our customers and the markets we serve may impose emissions or other environmental standards through regulation, market-based emissions policies or consumer preference that we may not be able to timely meet due to the required level of capital investment or technological advancement.
-While we have been committed to continuous improvements to our product portfolio to meet and exceed anticipated regulations and preferences, there can be no assurance that our commitments will be successful, that our products will be accepted by the market, that proposed regulation or deregulation will not have a negative competitive impact or that economic returns will reflect our investments in new product development.
+While we have been committed to continuous improvements to our product portfolio to meet and exceed anticipated regulations and preferences, there can be no assurance that our commitments will be successful, that our products will be accepted by the market, that proposed regulation or deregulation will not have a negative competitive impact or that economic returns will reflect our product development investments.

-We are subject to emerging and competing climate regulations.
 There continues to be a lack of consistent climate legislation, which creates economic and regulatory uncertainty.
 Such regulatory uncertainty extends to incentives, which if discontinued, could adversely impact the demand for energy efficient buildings, and could increase costs of compliance.
 These factors may impact the demand for our products, obsolescence of our products and our results of operations.